Trinstar/MPLNet/README.md

 pip install -e .
 ```

-Special thanks to [GalLoP]([GitHub - MarcLafon/gallop: Adaptation of vision-language models (CLIP) to downstream tasks using local and global prompts.](https://github.com/MarcLafon/gallop)) for their powerful module that improved our code efficiency.
+Special thanks to [GalLoP](https://github.com/MarcLafon/gallop) for their powerful module that improved our code efficiency.

 ## Training